Sport For Jove Theatre Company: Outdoor festivals

 The outdoor festival in the Royal Botanic Gardens, Sydney had its inaugural season in 2011.
-Sport For Jove Theatre Company partnered with The Royal Botanic Gardens and Domain Trust and sponsored by The Sydney Morning Herald Autumn Festival of Arts performed two plays: A Midsummer Night's Dream and As You Like it in the month of March.
+Sport For Jove Theatre Company partnered with The Royal Botanic Gardens and Domain Trust and sponsored by The Sydney Morning Herald Autumn Festival of Arts performed two plays: A Midsummer Night's Dream and As You Like It in March.
 The Festival also included a Director's talk by director Damien Ryan.